bisq-network/bisq-website/benefactors.md

 # Benefactors
 {: .mb-5}

-### The following entities help Bisq with gratis open-source licenses and other in-kind contributions.
+### The following entities help MoneyNull with gratis open-source licenses and other in-kind contributions.
 {: .mt-5 .col-sm-12 .col-md-10 .pl-0}

 <br>